 The first Right Worshipful Master was Bro.
 James Patterson.
 One of the first candidates for initiation was local minister, Rev. David Langlands Seath who, in turn, quickly rose to become one of the early Masters.

 The building which was to become Lodge Eaglesham`s premises was originally built by public subscription for use as a girls` school.
 That was back in the early 1800s.
 The building, a century later, eventually became redundant.
 Finally it was bought by the lodge and refurbished.
 An extension was completed to make the 50th anniversary in 1971.

 Since then further modernisation has been carried out and a second major extension built.
 It now provides a temple, social club bar and lounge, and a large games hall.
 The premises are made available for a number of community uses.

-As our Centenary is rapidly approaching, Lodge Eaglesham has been raising funds for a Celebration of Freemasonry in Eaglesham, and is planning a variety of events to mark our achievements
+As our Centenary is rapidly approaching, Lodge Eaglesham has been raising funds for a Celebration of Freemasonry in Eaglesham, and is planning a variety of events to mark our achievements.

-All Visitors will be made very welcome
+All Visitors to our Lodge will be made very welcome